 We also send information in our monthly e-blasts.

-The Mechanics Book Club meets 12pm-1pm on the first Tuesday of every month.
+The Mechanics Book Club meets 12pm-1pm on the first Tuesday of every month in the library.
 Bring your lunch, sweets and tea are provided.
 Find us on Facebook.
+At the moment, book club is meeting virtually.
+Find our program calendar here or register through the links after each book below.